techiescamp/linux-foundation-coupon/README.md

 ## [UpTo 42% OFF] Linux Foundation Holiday Sale (2 Days Only)

-Get up to 40% discount on all the linux foundation certification and other programs for just two days.
+Get up to 40% discount on all the linux foundation certifications, IT Professional Programs, e-learning Courses andInstructor-led Courses
 For individual certifications, get flat 35% using the following coupon.

 **Coupon:** Use code **HOLIDAY24CT** at [kube.promo/devops](https://kube.promo/devops)